Triton-Baja/Data-Acquisition/.mds/GitHub Setup.md

 Go to [git downloads](https://git-scm.com/downloads) where you can find the executable.
 Run the executable and follow the instructions with the default/recommended settings.

 # Caching credentials
 While using Git doesn't require any credentials (username, password), if we want to connect the local folder to the repository in the cloud and be able to update the repository, we will need to tell Git who we are (our credentials).
-This is because only team members have write privileges, we wouldn't want just any random person to be able to change our code.
+This is because only team members have write privileges; we wouldn't want just any random person to be able to change our code.
 We will be using the GitHub CLI for this, just follow [these instructions](https://docs.github.com/en/get-started/getting-started-with-git/caching-your-github-credentials-in-git#github-cli).

 # Cloning
 As you can see, I have already created the repository, now you will want to `clone` it such that you can download all the content locally.
 Let's open our command line/terminal and traverse to the directory where we want to have the repo folder.
-For instance, if I want the repo in my Desktop (given that I am using Windows), I would do
+For instance, if I want the repo on my Desktop (given that I am using Windows), I would do

 ```
 cd cd C:\Users\super\Desktop